google/badwolf/docs/command_line_tool.md

 $ bw help COMMAND
 ```

 To list the help related to the provided command.
-There are a set of flags
+There is a set of flags
 available for the `bw` tool.
 To list them just type:

 ```